-1. Know your numbers
+1. Know your numbers.

-Routine blood pressure screening can help identify rising blood pressure levels.
-In addition to the primary care provider, many dentists, eye doctors, and other healthcare providers begin each visit with a blood pressure check.
-Pharmacies offer tools for blood pressure monitoring, as well as other community programs and some churches.
-Smart phones and watches can capture and store logs of blood pressure readings.
+Routine blood pressure screenings can help you keep tabs on your blood pressure and identify any concerns.
+In addition to your primary care physician, many dentists, eye doctors, physical therapists, and other healthcare providers begin each visit with a blood pressure check.
+Pharmacies, community programs, and some churches offer tools for blood pressure monitoring.
+As technology continues to advance, even some smartphones and watches can capture and store logs of blood pressure readings.

-3. Pick the right fuel for your body
+3. Choose high-quality fuel for your body.